Kid Food

 Credit: Kelli Foster

-12. Sage and Apple Pork Chops
+One-Pan Caramelized Apples and Pork Chops

 This recipe delivers delicious cozy flavors with a couple smart tricks — First, you’ll baste the pork chops in butter, which makes them perfectly juicy and tender, and then you’ll cook the apples in that buttery, porky goodness you’ve just created.
 Finishing the pan with dry apple cider magnifies the sweetness, creating a crave-worthy pan gravy that begs to be sopped up with crusty bread.